What Is an ODS?

 In this case, the ODS user also gets a central and complete point of reference for each customer’s profile (such as his/her basic information and account balances.
 It’s not necessarily a 360 degree view of the customer, since it only speaks to the information and transactions joined in this particular database, but it’s still an ODS.

 This example compares and contrasts the ODS and DW as well.
 Here, the ODS is acting as a batch-oriented DW, updating and replacing each datum that resides in it (and adding new data).
 But it is not keeping a running history of the measures it stores.
 You can implement this kind of ODS with batch-oriented middleware, reporting and OLAP tools.
-Or you can use one platform, like IRI Voracity, to connect to the sources, administer the DB(s), do ETL, cleanse, and report.
+Or you can use one platform, like IRI Voracity, to connect to the sources, administer the DB(s), prototype and perform ETL jobs, cleanse, and report.

 Modern ODS Manifestations